 Writing filled most of November.
 PERIL IN THE COTSWOLDS is now finished, and I'm pleased with it.
 THE BOWNESS BEQUEST is in production, and there will be a paperback version of the short story collection, in the spring.
 A COTSWOLD CASEBOOK.

-SABINE BARING-GOULD; THE MAN WHO TOLD A THOUSAND STORIES is in theory due to appear by June 2017, but progress is frustratingly slow.
+SABINE BARING-GOULD; THE MAN WHO TOLD A THOUSAND STORIES is now to be published in March.
 I am hugely proud of it, a real Magnum Opus.
-It will be out eventually.

 22nd February 2017